Applications are now OPEN for Year 8-12 in 2022. Year 7 2022 applications have now closed.

 A fee, additional to the textbook and equipment hire charge, is payable upon acceptance into the program and in each subsequent year that the student is part of the program.
 These funds are used to provide additional resources and enhancement exclusively for students within the program.
 Such funds provide greater curriculum resources and specialised training for teachers, master classes and entry fees to competitions.

-For further information or applications forms for 2020 enrolment please contact the
+For further information or applications forms for 2022 enrolments please contact the

 Excellence Enrolments Officer or phone 07 5525 9418.